 With a focus on vocal repertoire from the Early Baroque, the Renaissance, and the Modern, the versatile Early Music Ensemble strives for cogent performance excellence in vocal music across this vast temporal span.
 The group frequently collaborates with composition faculty and department ensembles, from the Percussion Studio to the Baroque Ensemble.
-Concerts are quarterly, with rehearsals held Mondays and Wednesdays, 7–9:30 pm, in Room 115, Music Building.
+Concerts are quarterly, with rehearsals held Mondays in the Ann E. Pitzer Center and Wednesdays, 7–9:30 pm, in Room 105, Music Building.

 One of Bach’s earliest surviving sacred cantatas, Aus der Tieffen (Out of the deep I call, Lord, to you) is set to Luther’s translation of Psalm 130.
 The same text has been used in many other musical settings, including the De profundis section of many requiem masses, perhaps suggesting it was composed for a somber occasion.
 The cantata also features the hopeful chorale “Herr Jesu Christ.”